Alignak-monitoring/alignak/doc/source/11_integration/nagvis.rst

 Enable Livestatus module
 -------------------------

-The Livestatus API is server from the Shinken broker.
-It permits communications via TCP to efficiently retrieve the current state and performance data of supervised hosts and services from Shinken.
+The Livestatus API is server from the Alignak broker.
+It permits communications via TCP to efficiently retrieve the current state and performance data of supervised hosts and services from Alignak.
 It also exposes configuration information.

 See :ref:`enable Livestatus module <enable_livestatus_module>`.